RedditRecs

 Reddit Icon

-KeystoneSews • about 1 month ago
+KeystoneSews • 7 months ago

 Really love our bumbleride and it does snow pretty well.
 But also there are days when no one clears their sidewalks and no matter what you aren’t getting a stroller through a lot of uncleared snow without a lot of effort.
 Like, the stroller can do it but I so dont want to